 - If your image jumps around and doesn’t stay put.
 This means your anchor is not detailed or big enough.
 You can make your own anchor by following these instructions.
 This is a newer feature to be able to make anchors like this for iOS.

 2. If when you point your phone at your anchor the “Anchor not detected” banner at the bottom of the screen disappears, but you still don’t see an image on top of your anchor, then you probably have duplicate anchor.

 In the picture below there are two anchors of the Jack of Hearts.
+DO NOT USE PLAYING CARDS please use the scribble method above, we are using playing cards below to help illustrate the concept.
 If you delete one of the Jack of hearts the app will work again.

 3. If the image disappears when you get too far away from your canvas… then you need to make a bigger anchor.
 The app needs to be able to clearly see the anchor and the details of it.
 The bigger the anchor the further away you can have your phone.
 That being said if you get too far away from your canvas you won’t be able to look at your phone and see the canvas at the same time.
 We have some awesome creative solutions for that here: